IvannKurchenko/Android-Log-Tracker/README.md

 <pre><code>LogSettings settings = LogSettings.newDebugSettings(this);
 EmailLogSendingSettings emailLogSendingSettings = new EmailLogSendingSettings("your.email@gmail.com" , "password", “report.recipient@gmail.com");
 emailLogSendingSettings.addEmailRecipient("another@email.com");
-emailLogSendingSettings.
 settings.setSendingSettings(emailLogSendingSettings);
 </code></pre>

-By default library support “GMAIL”  host, for other email host need to set host address in EmailLogSendingSettings .
+By default library support “GMAIL”  host, for other email host need to set host address in
+<code>setEmailHost(String emailHost)</code>.

 ##Languages support
-Ay this moment library support only English, Russian and Ukrainian languages.
+At this moment library support only English, Russian and Ukrainian languages.

 ##Require permissions
 Using of library required next permissions for your application , depending of logging settings.